What is the Waterways Survey?

 Do I need experience to be involved?

 No!
 Identifying bats on field surveys with tuneable bat detectors does requires some training.
 Therefore, Bat Conservation Ireland will provide you with free training prior to the survey.
-The training will take the form of a short 2-3 hour course on one evening in July (training course times will be listed on the events page).
-After the course we will supply you with a volunteer pack with information on bats in Ireland, surveying techniques, how to use a bat detector, details of the monitoring methods etc. that you can read at your leisure.
+The training will either take the form of a short 2-3 hour course on one evening in July (training course times will be listed on the events page) or there are online training facilities that you can avail of.
+If you attend a course, during the course we will supply you with a volunteer pack with information on bats in Ireland, surveying techniques, how to use a bat detector, details of the monitoring methods etc. that you can read at your leisure.
+You can also look at the online training facilities post-training course to update your skills.
+But this survey is simple and easy to follow.
+So why not give it a go.

 Do I need any equipment?

-You will be supplied with maps and recording sheets.
+You will be supplied with maps and recording sheets (either by post or email).
 Each volunteer uses his/her own torch and bat detector.
 There will, however, be a number of bat detectors available for volunteers who don’t have one.
 We recommend that you bring a mobile phone with you on the survey.

 What is the survey method?

 You will be assigned a 1km stretch of waterway that is within 10km of the your home address.
-We recommend that you visit this stretch during the day (with the landowner’s permission) to assess the site for safety.
-On two evenings in August you survey this stretch of waterway (with a survey partner), using a torch and a bat detector.
-All you need to do is count Daubenton’s bat activity using the bat detector and torchlight at ten points along the 1km stretch.
+We recommend that you visit this stretch during the day (with the landowner’s permission if it is on private land) to assess the site for safety.
+On two evenings in August you will survey this stretch of waterway (with a survey partner), using a torch and a bat detector.
+All you need to do is count Daubenton’s bat activity using the bat detector and torchlight at ten points (4 minutes per survey spot) along the 1km stretch.
 Volunteers will then fill out Survey Results Sheets and return them, along with a map of their 1km transect, to BCIreland for processing.
-You will receive a report on how your participation contributed to this All Ireland monitoring scheme.
+You will receive a report on how your participation contributed to this All Ireland Monitoring Programme.

 Does it take long?